Yardie: Origins of "Yardie" organized crime groups

 By the 1980s, a drop in government budgets resulted in less money being paid by political parties to their gangs of armed supporters.
 These political Yardie gangs thus increasingly turned to apolitical criminal activity, such as drug trafficking, to bring in income.
-At the same time, the Jamaican government severely cracked down on Yardie gangs and political violence in general, leading many so-called Yardie gangsters to immigrate abroad and establish gangs the U.K., U.S., and Canada.
+At the same time, the Jamaican government severely cracked down on Yardie gangs and political violence in general, leading many so-called Yardie gangsters to immigrate abroad and establish gangs in the U.K., U.S., and Canada.
 The establishment of Yardie gangs abroad coincided with the rise of crack cocaine in both North America and the U.K., and Yardie and Posse gangs from Jamaica became heavily involved in the trafficking of crack cocaine and other drugs, in addition to illegal gambling and other criminal activity.

 United Kingdom

-During the 1950s, the British government encouraged immigration to the country to fill existing job vacancies.
+In 1948, the Labour government introduced the "British Nationality Act 1948", which came into effect in January 1949.
+This act introduced the status of "Citizen of the United Kingdom and Colonies" (CUKC), essentially putting all residents within Britain's colonies on an equal footing with existing residents of the British Isles and gave every person within the British commonwealth the right to move to the UK, if they so wished.
 Within the Caribbean community, new arrivals from Jamaica were sometimes referred to as "Yardies" due to reference of Jamaica as "back a yard" (or "back home").
 A large influx of inner city Jamaican immigration to Britain during the 1980s led to the rise of gang violence or behaviour on the part of Jamaicans which became known in wider British society as "Yardie culture" and the participants "Yardies".
 The terms "Yardie gang" or "Yardie gun violence" were largely used by the British media to describe violent crimes in London's black community.
-The gangs in London are specifically known to have occupied and operated in their infamous grounds of Brixton, Harlesden/Stonebridge, Hackney, Tottenham, Peckham and Notting Hill.
+The gangs in London are specifically known to have occupied and operated in Brixton, Harlesden/Stonebridge, Hackney, Tottenham, Peckham and Notting Hill.

 Yardie activity has been reported in Aberdeen and South Wales (see county lines drug trafficking).

 Jamaican-born British writer Victor Headley wrote a bestselling 1992 novel entitled Yardie.
 In 2018, British actor Idris Elba made his directorial debut with his feature film Yardie, based on Headley's book.